webplatform/docs/css/properties/background-blend-mode/index.md

 {{Flags
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Blending causes colors to be pulled up from the elements in layers below and mixed with the current layer.
-The name of the blend mode is based on the name of a formula that does the mixing.
+{{Summary_Section|This property describes how the element's background images should blend with each other and the element's background color.

-This is an experimental feature.
-You'll need to view examples in Chrome Canary or WebKit nightly builds.
-And don't put this into production until it has been adopted.
+The value is a list of blend modes that corresponds to each background image.
+Each element in the list will apply to the corresponding element of background-image.
+If a property doesn’t have enough comma-separated values to match the number of layers, the UA must calculate its used value by repeating the list of values until there are enough.
 }}
 {{CSS Property
-|Initial value=normal
+|Initial value=<normal>#
-|Applies to=All HTML elements
+|Applies to=All HTML and SVG elements
 |Inherited=No
 |Media=visual
 |Computed value=as specified
 |Animatable=No
-|CSS percentages=N/A
+|CSS percentages=No
 |Values={{CSS Property Value
 |Data Type=normal
 |Description=This is the default attribute which specifies no blending.
 The blending formula simply selects the source color.